Strategic Log Management Expertise for Maximum Security Intelligence

 What best practices apply to integrating SIEM log management into DevSecOps pipelines and how do you automate security-by-design?

-DevSecOps integration of SIEM log management requires security-by-design principles that seamlessly embed security into development and deployment processes.
+DevSecOps integration of SIEM log management requires security-by-design principles that smoothly embed security into development and deployment processes.
 Automated security integration ensures consistent logging standards and proactive threat detection from development to production.

 🔄 CI/CD Pipeline Integration: